Kate Whitman Annis: Personal life

 Whitman Annis is the daughter of former Governor of New Jersey Christine Todd Whitman.
-She was raised in Far Hills, New Jersey and later relocated with her family to the Oldwick community of Tewksbury Township.
+She was raised in Far Hills, New Jersey, and later relocated with her family to the Oldwick community of Tewksbury Township.

-Whitman Annis holds a bachelor's degree in political science from Wesleyan University and a MBA from the Solvay Brussels School of Economics and Management of the Université libre de Bruxelles.
+Whitman Annis holds a bachelor's degree in political science from Wesleyan University and an MBA from the Solvay Brussels School of Economics and Management of the Université libre de Bruxelles.

 In 2008, she unsuccessfully ran as a Republican for Mike Ferguson's vacated seat in the US House of Representatives.
 She ran for one of the two seats on the Peapack-Gladstone borough council in 2009, but finished with 30% of the vote in the three-way race, losing by 55 and 59 votes respectively.

 Whitman married Craig Annis, a lobbyist, at a 2003 ceremony in Bedminster, New Jersey.
 They have four sons, twins born in 2005 and two younger boys, all of whom play ice hockey.